rsocket/rsocket-rpc-java/docs/index.md

 ```

 ### Fire-and-Forget
 Fire and forget sends a request without a response.
 This is not just ignoring the response; the underlying protocol does not send anything back to the caller.
-To make a request fire-and-forget with RSocket RPC you need to return google.Protobuf.Empty in your IDL.
+To make a request fire-and-forget with RSocket RPC you need to return google.protobuf.Empty in your IDL.
 This will generate fire and forget code.

 #### Protobuf
 ```
-import "google/Protobuf/empty.proto";
+import "google/protobuf/empty.proto";
 ...
-rpc FireAndForget (SimpleRequest) returns (google.Protobuf.Empty) {}
+rpc FireAndForget (SimpleRequest) returns (google.protobuf.Empty) {}
 ```

 ### Single Request / Stream Response